 - continue to follow a healthy, active lifestyle and balanced diet, as above

-- ask your healthcare provider about the routine blood test you can have to tell if you have gestational diabetes
+- ask your healthcare provider about the routine blood test you can have to tell if you have pregnancy diabetes

-Tested positive for gestational diabetes?
+Tested positive for pregnancy diabetes?
 Ask your healthcare provider about the safe limits for your blood glucose levels.
 At each appointment, the key question to ask is: what’s my blood glucose number?

 - Before a breakfast meal (known as a fasting value): 5.1 – 6.9 mmol/L

 - 1 hour after a meal: more than 10.0 mmol/L

 - 2 hours after a meal: 8.5 – 11.0 mmol/L